"In 1492, Columbus sailed the ocean blue. He had three ships. He left from Spain. He sailed through sunlight, wind and

 Columbus Day is the wrong story, a story that injures all of us with its focus on a disoriented European.
 A better story—and better point of focus—is one that celebrates indigenous peoples who not only pre-date Columbus, but who persist and excel in an often hostile U.S. social and political environment.

 Teachers have the power to change the practice of celebrating Columbus to a practice of celebrating indigenous peoples’ presence, endurance and accomplishments.
 Dozens of U.S. cities and the entire states of South Dakota, Hawaii, Vermont, Minnesota and Alaska now celebrate some version of “Indigenous Peoples Day” instead of Columbus Day.
 There’s even a Wikipedia page describing the holiday designation.

 While many schools across the United States will be closed on Monday for the federally recognized honoring of Columbus, a growing number of states do not observe this holiday.

 It’s clear that the story of the indigenous peoples affected by Columbus—and the colonizers who followed him—is gaining traction in local and state governments, as it should.
 But teachers also play a crucial role in highlighting that story in a deeper way.
 Regardless of where your school is located, consider engaging your students in a different story leading up to Columbus Day with one of the following activities:

 - Read the story of Columbus from indigenous and Western perspectives to help students understand that historical events have more than one side.
 Possible Native-authored texts include the comic book The 500 Years of Resistance by Gord Hill (grades 9-12) and Rethinking Schools’ Rethinking Columbus: The Next 500 Years, which includes lesson ideas that can be adapted for any grade level, historical documents and creative works.
 These resources all help replace the “murky legends” with a celebration of indigenous survival.

 - Read about indigenous experiences related to colonization beyond the arrival of Columbus.
 “Connected to Everything” is great for elementary students.
-You can find middle and high school readings in TT's Perspectives text library.
+You can find middle and high school readings in TT's Student Text Library.
 “The First Americans,” “Sure You Can Ask Me a Personal Question” and “Proclamation: To the Great White Father (November, 1969)” are a few examples.